-- In order for the hands-on training to be the most effective, it is important to maintain an instructor to student ratio of 1:6 (one instructor to six students for hands-on instruction). - Determine the need for additional trainers and make arrangements for resources such as LUCAS devices, manikins and training materials accordingly, prior to the training session.
+- In order for the hands-on training to be the most effective, it is important to maintain an instructor to student ratio of 1:6 (one instructor to six students). - Determine the need for additional trainers and make arrangements for resources such as LUCAS devices, manikins and training materials accordingly, prior to the training session.